hzabun/llm-agent-desktop-gui/README.md

 This project was primarily created for practice purposes.
 Goal was to learn how to implement an LLM agent with the ReAct framework ([original paper](https://arxiv.org/abs/2210.03629), [quick-read article](https://www.promptingguide.ai/techniques/react)), which means a chatbot which can reason what to do next and can use tools.
 Additionally, I wanted to learn how to apply sentiment analysis on an agents response.

-LLMs can be run locally via [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) or via the OpenAI API (needs an access key).
+Main LLMs can be run locally via [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) or via the OpenAI API (needs an access key).
+Sentiment analysis is done via a [fine-tuned DistilRoBERTa-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) model and run via the [HF tranformers](https://huggingface.co/docs/transformers/en/main_classes/pipelines) library.

 ### Features